OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

 * To learn in detail about how to configure Target LookUp, refer to **Search in Target Before Sync** section on [Integration Configuration](../integrate/integration-configuration.md) page.

 * Overall, Target LookUp Query is similar to [Criteria configuration](#criteria-configuration), except that the value part contains a field name with '@' instead of static value.

+* For lookup-type fields, always use the internal field values.
+  * Display values will not work in Target Lookup.
+Refer to [Get Internal Name and ID For Fields](#get-internal-name-and-id-for-fields) section for details

 **Target LookUp query samples:**